sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/use_cases.md

 ## Writing Code

-When writing code, Cody can help by generating boilerplate code, writing code, or writing docstrings.
+When writing code, Cody can help by generating boilerplate code, writing code with the fixup feature, or writing docstrings.

 ### Generate boilerplate code